 Step By Step Instructions To Get Your Visa For Cuba

-You can get your visa for Cuba in seven very easy steps.
+You can get your visa for Cuba in 7 very easy steps.

 Buy your flights

-As you will be required proof of arrival to and departure date from Cuba, make sure to buy your flights in order to get your Cuba Tourist Card.
+You will be required proof of arrival to and departure date from Cuba, so you need to buy your flights in order to get your Cuba Tourist Card.
 This is a standard requirements for all travelers to Cuba.